850 miles of blue water sailing! - Sailing Ship Charter & Travel - Eye of the Wind

 Explore the 34-kilometre-long main island on a day trip and discover Bermuda as a holiday destination in a mild maritime climate.
 The lively capital Hamilton attracts visitors with its shopping opportunities on Front Street.
 Bermuda's beaches are among the most beautiful in the world with their shimmering pink coral sand.

-During the day St George's like a living open-air museum from the British colonial era.
-A favourite Meeting point is King's Square with a reconstructed pillory and the diving chair, which was once used to lower "garrulous women" into the harbour basin for a short time.
-In the evening hours, a Colourful hustle and bustle around the harbourBars, restaurants and shops invite visitors, with rum punch, calypso sounds and the constant chorus of tree frogs.
-Nature lovers will get their money's worth, a Lush tropical vegetation characterises the appearance of the island.
-In the Botanical Garden discover the full diversity and colourful splendour of the local flora.
-An insider tip is the Crystal Caves stalactite cave in Hamilton County.
+During the day, St. George's resembles a living open-air museum from the British colonial era.
+A popular meeting place is King's Square with its reconstructed pillory and the diving chair, which was once used to briefly lower "gossiping women" into the harbour basin.
+In the evening hours, a colourful hustle and bustle unfolds around the harbour: bars, restaurants and shops invite visitors to immerse themselves in the night with rum punch, calypso sounds and the constant chorus of tree frogs.
+Nature lovers will get their money's worth, as lush tropical vegetation characterises the island's appearance.
+In the botanical garden, you can discover the full diversity and colourfulness of the native flora.
+The Crystal Caves in the Hamilton district are considered an insider tip.

 Notes on the itinerary

 The route described here may change at short notice due to prevailing wind and weather conditions.
-The ship's captain will decide on stopovers and the course of the trip - whenever possible - taking your wishes into account.
-You will experience the trip as a pleasant mixture of adventure and comfort, of taking part and enjoying yourself.
+The ship's command will decide on stopovers and the course of the voyage, taking your wishes into account whenever possible.
+This way, you will experience the trip as a pleasant mix of adventure and comfort, participation and enjoyment.

 Services included

-- 11 nights on the traditional sailing ship Eye of the Wind
+- 11 nights on the traditional sailing ship Eye of the Wind.

-- Accommodation in a comfortable double cabin (single cabin at an extra charge, if available)
+• Accommodation in a comfortable double cabin (single cabin available at extra cost, subject to availability).

-- Full board (incl. all meals; water / coffee / tea)
+• Full board (incl. all meals; water / coffee / tea).

-- Saloon with TV/DVD player and extensive on-board library
+• Saloon with TV / DVD player and extensive on-board library.

-- Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning
+• Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning.

 Services not included

-- Arrival and departure, shore excursions, soft drinks and alcoholic beverages.
+• Arrival and departure, shore excursions, soft drinks and alcoholic beverages.

-- For the individual planning of your arrival and departure, we will be happy to arrange a reliable partner travel agency for you. contact us in good time if required.
+• We would be happy to arrange a reliable partner travel agency to help you plan your individual arrival and departure.
+Please contact us in good time if required.

 Additional information